smalldm4wdpatch0061color

 Desert Mountain Four Wheel Drive Club

-DMFWDC is a family-friendly 4x4 club based in Alamogordo, New Mexico.
+Rock Crawling, Desert Trails, Forest Roads.
+Your family-friendly 4x4 club based in Alamogordo, New Mexico.

 Welcome to the Desert Mountain Four Wheel Drive Club website.